 All those places have given me the possibility to observe new lifestyles and have given me many ideas of how to realise my dreams.
 They give me inspiration and courage that it is possible to live in harmony with nature.
 I also learnt what I am good at, what I like, and what I do not like.

 Even though I grew up with a big garden with vegetables and fruits I had to travel to the end of the world to discover my deep wish to grow my own food.
-Now I could not imagine not doing it.
+Now I could not imagine not doing it anymore.
+It was great to see the seeds we planted starting to grow out of the ground.
 I am excited to help my mum in her garden until I have my own.
 Sometimes we need a few thousand kilometres of distance from our everyday lives to open our eyes.

 How does volunteering with Workaway work?

 Volunteering with Workaway is more a work exchange.
-A few hours volunteering per day in exchange for food and accommodation.
+A few hours working per day in exchange for food and accommodation.
 My boyfriend and I volunteered between three and six hours a day.
+I enjoyed to work in the morning and have the rest of the day off.
+Some of our hosts even spent time with us outside of work.
+At one place we were able to join our host for a three hour sauna ritual.
 Weekends were usually off.
 Only at one place we worked every day.
-But that was in a beautiful mountain lodge where our main task was to make sure the guests are happy, well-informed about the area and feel at home.
+But that was in a beautiful eco-friendly mountain lodge in Isinlivi (Llullu Llama) where our main task was to make sure the guests are happy, well-informed about the area and feel at home.
 This included check-in/check-out of guest, serving dinner/snacks, breakfast, serving drinks from the bar, helping with administration on excel, and playing appropriate music.
+In our free time we could even use the spa.
 It was a wonderful break from travelling and felt like vacation.
+We stayed for a month.

 Accommodation and food

 We realised very early that many of those projects do not have a lot of money.
 Accordingly, was the sleeping- and food situation.
 I only have experience in Central and South America.
 So, it might be different in North America and Europe.
 Some mattresses we slept on were very musty, humid, and dirty.
-Others were super clean and cosy.
+But others were very clean, cosy, and comfortable.

-If you care for a well- balanced nutrition you might need to take your own food with you if possible or be lucky with your host.
-Since some people are a bit overwhelmed with our plant-based diet (I agree it can be difficult), we carry our own seeds and nuts with us.
-At one place we were able to join our host and bought vegetables and fruits.
-Another place we could make a list of the food we would like to have.
-Or we could use whatever was in the kitchen.
-That was great since at most places we did not have a choice in the food that was bought.
-But there is also a lack of awareness about a balanced nutrition.
+Some people were a bit overwhelmed with our plant-based diet (I agree it can be difficult).
+Therefore we always carry our own seeds and nuts with us.
+Unfortunately there is a lack of awareness about a well-balanced nutrition.
 At one place we got four different kinds of carbohydrates (rice, potatoes, pasta, and oats) for breakfast.
 Little vitamins, proteins, or healthy fats.
-I am glad we had enough food most of the time even though it was very monotonous.
-Another place we were very hungry.
-All we did in our free time was thinking about food.
-In both cases we were far from a supermarket.
+But I am glad we had enough food most of the time even though it was very monotonous.
+Only one place we were very hungry.
+All we did in our free time was thinking about food and the next supermarket was far away.
+We both had to suppress a laugh when our skinny host mentioned that they would love to gain some weight but are struggling to do so.
 At another place we volunteered there was no money for drinking water.
 The tap water was very salty and contained chlorine.
 So, we bought our own water.
 What upset me about this situation was only the volunteers were offered the water to drink, the rest of the community drank filtered water from their houses.
+To be fair most of the time we were lucky with our hosts and some surprised us positively.
+At one place we were able to join our host and bought vegetables and fruits.
+Another place we could make a list of the food we would like to have.
+Or we could use whatever was in the kitchen.
+That was great since at some places we did not have a choice in the food that was bought.
+At one place they even made us extra meals that are vegan and taught us how to make vegan cheese.
+That was really nice.

 Is it easy to volunteer as a vegan?